 Installations

-The Minneapolis hospital of Children’s Minnesota faces challenges maintaining room pressurization and ventilation levels, impacting its fetal care unit.
+The Minneapolis hospital location of Children’s Minnesota faced challenges maintaining room pressurization and ventilation levels, impacting its fetal care unit.

 • Independently operated relief and return dampers